olivierfriard/boris_docs/index.rst

 CPU architecture (32/64 bits).
 You may also include the BORIS project that gave you an error.
 Any information you will provide will not be disclosed to any third party.

+A debugging version (for WIndows 64-bit) is available if you want to collaborate to BORIS.